OMNI-SLO-Monitoring/OMNI-overview-and-documentation/error-response-monitor.md

 ![Error-Response Overall](https://github.com/ccims/error-response-monitoring-service/blob/dev/documentation/Pics/Error_response_GET_success.PNG?raw=true)

 In case the request is not succesful or the response does not match the expected value an error text will be shown and a Log Message will automatically be created.
-This Log Message can be seen within the **Work Check Logs** field.
+This Log Message can be seen within the **End-to-End Check Logs** field.